Getting School Transcripts (When You Owe Money to the School)

 This might seem obvious, but often the easiest way to get the school to release your official transcripts is by simply paying the outstanding money you owe.

-If your school is withholding your transcript for something as small as an unpaid parking fine, this will be easier to do than if you owe a significant amount.
+If your school is withholding your transcript for something as small as an unpaid parking fine, this will be easier to do.
+But if you owe a significant amount, you may have difficulty paying outright.
 If your financial obligation to the school is high, you may be able to negotiate a payment plan with the registrar’s office.
 Read the next section to see how to negotiate.

 Negotiate an Offer With the School